hyperledger-archives/fabric/docs/DevnetSetup.md

 This document covers setting up an Openchain network on your local machine for development using Docker containers.

-All commands should be run from within the Vagrant environment described in [here](https://github.com/openblockchain/obc-getting-started/blob/master/devenv.md).
+All commands should be run from within the Vagrant environment described [here](https://github.com/openblockchain/obc-getting-started/blob/master/devenv.md).

 **Note:** When running with security enabled, first modify the [openchain.yaml](https://github.com/openblockchain/obc-peer/blob/master/openchain.yaml) to set the security.enabled setting to 'true' before building the peer executable.
-Furthermore, follow the security setup instructions described [here](https://github.com/openblockchain/obc-peer/blob/master/docs/SandboxSetup.md) to set up the CA server and log in registered users before sending chaincode transactions.
+Furthermore, follow the security setup instructions described [here](https://github.com/openblockchain/obc-peer/blob/master/docs/SandboxSetup.md#security-setup-optional) to set up the CA server and log in registered users before sending chaincode transactions.

 ### Setting up an Openchain Docker image
 First clean out any active Openchain containers (peer and chaincode) using "docker ps -a" and "docker rm" commands.
 Second, remove any old Openchain images with "docker images" and "docker rmi" commands.